+(10) "Financial Information/Consideration"

-- (10) "Financial Considerations" - (a) Explain any costs associated with participation.
-For studies involving clinical treatment, explain any expenses that would not ordinarily be incurred with current treatment for the subject's condition.
-Also explain that the subject or the insurance carrier are usually billed.
-Include the statement: "I may wish to consult my insurance carrier prior to entering this study." - (b) State if the drug, device, lab work, or tests will be given free of charge. - (c) State whether subject must pay for the drug if it becomes commercially available during the study period.
+- (a) Explain any costs associated with participation and whether the participant's health plan will be billed for any costs of the study.
+For studies involving clinical treatment, explain any expenses that would not ordinarily be incurred with current treatment for the participant's condition.
+Also explain that the participant or the insurance carrier are usually billed.
+Include the statement: "I may wish to consult my insurance carrier prior to entering this study." - (b) State if the drug, device, lab work, or tests will be given free of charge. - (c) State whether participants must pay for the drug if it becomes commercially available during the study period.

-For example, in cancer studies, when applicable, include the following statement: "The Division of Cancer Treatment, National Cancer Institute, will provide me with the investigational agent \\\\\\\free of charge for this study.
+For example, in cancer studies, when applicable, include the following statement: "The Division of Cancer Treatment, National Cancer Institute, will provide me with the investigational agent free of charge for this study.
 Should this agent become commercially available during the course of the study, however, I may be asked to purchase subsequent doses of the medicine.
 I understand that the other costs associated with treatment (including hospitalization, X-rays, and lab tests) will be billed to my insurance company or myself."

-- (d) Describe any monetary rewards, payments, or incentives for participating; include an explanation of the extent to which payment will be made if the subject withdraws or is removed from the study prior to its completion, including any proration or bonus for completing the study. - (11) "Voluntary Compensation"

-For studies involving more than minimal risk,

-- (a) state that medical treatment will be available if injury occurs:

-"If I am injured as a result of this research, treatment will be available.
-Responsibility for that treatment will be borne by a] sponsor; b] insurance; or c] subject. " - (b) state if any money will be paid voluntarily as compensation for injury that occurs as a consequence of the research - (c) state if no money will be paid voluntarily, in which case the following sentence is mandatory: "Compensation for my injuries will not be provided voluntarily by the investigator, sponsor, Fairmont State, or other associated affiliates."
-(12) "Contact Persons" - (a) Provide the name(s) and telephone number(s) of the principal investigator(s) for questions about the research and whom to contact in the event of a research-related injury (provide day and evening phone numbers). - (b) Inform subjects that if they have questions concerning their rights as subjects of research, they may contact the Chair of the IRB.
+- (d) Describe any monetary rewards, payments, or incentives for participating; include an explanation of the extent to which payment will be made if the participant withdraws or is removed from the study prior to its completion, including any proration or bonus for completing the study. - (e) Indicate who will profit or financially benefit from the study results. - (f) For studies involving more than minimal risk: - i.
+State that medical treatment will be available if injury occurs: "If I am injured as a result of this research, treatment will be available.
+Responsibility for that treatment will be borne by a] sponsor; b]insurance; or c]participant - ii.
+State if any money will be paid voluntarily as compensation for injury that occurs as a consequence of research - iii.
+State if no money will be paid voluntarily, in which case the following sentence is mandatory:

-(13) "Confidentiality"
+"Compensation for my injuries will not be provided voluntarily by the investigator, sponsor, Fairmont State or other associated affiliates" - (11) "Confidentiality of Participant Records/Release of Health Information" - (a) Indicate how the researchers will protect the privacy of participants. - (b) Indicate what participant information can be seen by researchers or other people, why and who might see it. - (c) Indicate what happens to participants' information after the study is over or if I cancel my permission and also when permission expires - (d) Explain how confidentiality will be maintained. - (e) Give information about biospecimens such as whether information or biospecimens be used after identifier have been removed and also if biospecimens (even if identifiers are removed) be used for commercial profit and will I share in this commercial profit.
+Furthermore, if applicable, discuss if your research includes the sampling of whole genome sequencing, and if so, what rights and access the research participants will have to that information. - (e) Discuss whether there will be any clinically relevant research results involved, and if so, whether such results will be disclosed to the research participants in what format.

+(12) "Contact Information"